CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 4. Citations

-CrucibleIQ: Select text and insert it as an annotation — a quote with its citation, or just the citation — with one click.
-Export with bibliography.
+CrucibleIQ: Select text and insert it as an annotation (a quote with its citation, or just the citation) with one click.
+Publish to Word with a formatted reference list.

 Notion: No citation system built in.
-You can build a database of references and link to them, but there's no proper citation formatting or bibliography generation.
+You can build a database of references and link to them, but there's no proper citation formatting or reference list generation.
 Many researchers use Notion + Zotero together.

 5. Research Discovery